+Guayana Páez-Acosta has 20 years of professional practice and a unique set of experiences and skills related to social change, collaborative research, planning and management and institutional partnership building.
 She holds a Master of Science in Environment and Sustainable Development from University College London, UK, and graduated in Sociology -first in class- from Andres Bello Catholic University, Venezuela.

 Guayana strongly believes that “as a species, living more sustainably will only be possible if we develop more intimate, meaningful, authentically personal ways of connecting to ourselves, our fellow human beings, our surroundings, and the Earth.
 A sense of wholeness and purpose then unfolds that makes us receive with gratitude the opportunity of being alive and that impels us to give back”.